 Box: Why We're Configured the Way We Are

 The University of Minnesota's Box Secure Storage may function differently than other university or personal Box accounts you have used.
 For example, Box features in Beta are not available in the University of Minnesota Box.
 Our instance of Box is configured specifically to protect sensitive data, including Protected Health Information (PHI) and identified research data.
 By default, free Box accounts do not meet these compliance requirements.
-If you are working with legally protected data that have specific contractual requirements such as FISMA, Box Secure Storage may not be the correct solution for your situation.
+If you are working with legally protected data that have specific contractual requirements such as Federal Information Security Management Act (FISMA), Box Secure Storage may not be the correct solution for your situation.
 Contact HST so we can consult with you and make sure Box Secure Storage meets your needs.

 In order to provide this level of security for any University user with data that could benefit from it, Box Secure Storage has several unique security features.
 These features result in a more restrictive environment than free Box accounts or accounts at other universities, but meet best practices for the secure storage of sensitive information.
 These specific security features include: